Joy Mandel MCOSRT (Accred) , MBACP

 Training, qualifications & experience

-I am an experienced RELATE-UK trained relationship counsellor offering counselling and psychosexual therapy for couples and individuals in Folkestone, Kent and in London EC1 (Clerkenwell).
+I am an experienced RELATE-UK trained relationship counsellor offering counselling and psychosexual therapy for couples and individuals.

 I grew up in Brooklyn, New York, and have lived in the UK since 1985.
-I earned an M. ED from Florida Atlantic University, and later, in the UK, I trained at the Relate Institute at the University of East London, to become a Relate-UK certified practitioner.
+I earned an M. ED from Florida Atlantic University, and in 2001 I started my training at the Relate Institute at the University of East London, to become a Relate-UK certified practitioner.
 In addition to my private practice, I worked for many years at Relate West & Mid Kent as one of their experienced and fully accredited counsellors.

 Starting in 2009, I took further training in Psychosexual & Relationship therapy at Regents College, London, earning the London Diploma in Psychosexual and Relationship Counselling.
 In May, 2011, I trained at the Tavistock Institute in London with Dr. Sue Johnson to further my skills in the practice of Emotionally Focused Couple Therapy, and to become a qualified member of the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
 This has progressed my work with couples in distress, and especially those who are struggling with the effects of ‘attachment trauma’, for example, as a result of affairs or addiction, or as a result of the wounds of their childhood.